 Below are listed general guidelines about optimizing Campaign performance, including best practices to apply to your workflows.

-Troubleshooting guidelines related to workflows execution are also available in this section.
+Troubleshooting guidelines related to workflows execution are also available in Campaign Classic v7 Production Guide.

 Two additional solutions are available to help:

 Keep the result of interim populations between two executions

 This option keeps temporary tables between two executions of a workflow.
 It is available in the workflow properties’ General tab, and can be used for development and test purpose to monitor data and check results.
 You can use this option in development environments, but never use it on production environments.
 Keeping temporary tables could result in the size of the database increasing significantly and eventually the size limit being reached.
 Moreover, it will slow down the backup.

 Only the working tables of the last execution of the workflow are kept.
 Working tables from previous executions are purged by the cleanup workflow, which runs on a daily basis.

 This option must never be checked in a production workflow.
 This option is used to analyze the results and is designed only for testing purposes and hence must be used only on development or staging environments.

 Available in the Execution tab of workflow properties, this option will log all SQL queries generated by the tool from the different activities.
 It is a good way to see what is actually executed by the platform.
 However, this option should only be used temporarily during development and not activated on production.